Navigating University with ADHD: A Practical Guide

 Access Disability and Support Services

-Most universities have dedicated disability or accessibility services, and ADHD qualifies for support at the vast majority of institutions.
-This is not about getting an unfair advantage — it is about levelling the playing field.
+Most universities have dedicated disability or accessibility services, and ADHD qualifies for support at the vast majority of institutions, including Disabled Students' Allowance (DSA).
+This is not about getting an unfair advantage, it is about levelling the playing field.

 Support might include: